 Also, I finally have some childcare available as of January.

 Writing your goals down solidifies them in your brain and helps you focus.

 Many successful people write down and review their goals daily.

 Goals are just wishes unless you write them down with a proper plan of action.

 I usually write mine down based on the SMART method: Specific Measurable Attainable Realistic TimeBound but have become a little more flexible in how they are written, provided I also outline a plan to achieve them properly.

-For example, I know how I want my body to look, how far I want to be able to run and how fast, the same with rowing etc.
+For example, I know how I want my body to look, how far and fast I want to be able to run, the same with rowing etc.